A page on our trips to Walt Disney World

 A Decade (plus) of Disney Trips

 In 2001, when the kids were old enough, we flew down in our first family trip to Disneyworld (and it was a trip of many firsts) and in 2003 we went again, this time staying in our RV at Fort Wilderness.
 We've gone again numerous times - at least once a year since 2005 - and yup, we're officially Disney addicts.
-It's a place where we can all "be a kid" and get away from regularity" .... no cellphones, no IM, just fun.
-(One could claim we are, as a family, 'stuck with each other for a week' and perhaps that is part of it).
+It's a place where we can all "be a kid" and get away from regularity .... no cellphones, no instant messaging, no texting, just fun.
+(One could claim we are, as a family, 'stuck with each other for a week' and perhaps that is part of it as well).

 Our First Trip as a Family: 2001